Assessment and Retrieval Testing

 Supporting Learning at Home

-Parents and carers can play an important role in helping students succeed by encouraging regular short revision sessions using Knowledge Organisers.
+Parents and carers can play an important role in helping students succeed by encouraging regular, short revision sessions using Knowledge Organisers.

 Useful strategies include: